Site Home

 1860 Trains have a separate small station (village) allowance that can be used to visit villages or halts.
 Villages initially have halts, which provide a company subsidy but no revenue, and may be upgraded later to small stations.

-18FL For trains other than the '3E', villages contribute to the run for trains other than the '3E', but do not count towards the station count.
+18FL For trains other than the '3E', villages contribute to the run, but do not count towards the station count.
+'3E' trains ignore villages completely.
 Hotels may be placed on villages.

 18Rhl Rhineland For most trains, villages contribute to the run, but do not count towards the station count.
 For 8 trains (Rheingold-Express) villages do not contribute to the run or count towards the station count.